Island Farm School Group Visits

 We encourage our groups to enjoy the Island Farm environment – picnic lunches are welcomed!
 There is a grassy lawn available for picnicking, adjacent to the Visitor’s Center.
 Island Farm has ample space for bus parking and maneuvering, too.

 Not part of the public school system?
 No problem.
-Each year, Island Farm hosts a Homeschool History Day!
+Each year, Island Farm hosts a Homeschool Day!
 Check out our calendar for all of the details.

 Island Farm’s staff is proud to offer programming that is cohesive with the North Carolina Standard Course of Study.
 A basic outline of our programs can be found below.
 If you have questions, feel free to contact us!
 Our activities vary seasonally.
 They are always different, exciting, and memorable!
+Field trips are offered Tuesday through Friday during our open season — beginning on April 8th, 2025.

 Math – K.G.1, Science – K.P.1.1, Social Studies – K.H.1.1, K.H.1.3, 1.G.1, 1.B.1.1, 1.G.2.1 2.H.1, EX.K.E.1, 3.H.1.3, 4.B.1, 5.H.1 Writing – W.2.2, W.3.2, W4.2